LordSmaul/Second-Semester-Projects/README.md

  - Contains functions for pushing and popping variables
  - the pop() function uses a pass-by-reference variable to pull the top item off the stack

-Lab 6: Abstract Data Type: The Queue - Managing multiple queues at a them park ride
+Lab 6: Abstract Data Type: The Queue - Managing multiple queues at a theme park ride
  - Builds a Queue object using the same tactics as the user-defined list and stack objects from previous labs
  - The program has the user manainging two queues of a ride at a theme park.
 One queue is for InstantPass holders, who are allowed to go on the ride first, and the other queue is for normal pass holders, who go only when the InstantPass queue is empty.
  -  Contains functions for enqueueing and dequeueing elements, as well as a destructor